-The Paul and Virginia Henry Endowed Scholarship will be awarded for one year to a student who demonstrates a "B" average and financial need.
+The Paul and Virginia Henry Endowed Scholarship is awarded for one year to a student who demonstrates a "B" average and financial need.
 The scholarship committee will select the recipient.
-The scholarship is made possible by a donation from Paul and Virginia Henry.
+The scholarship is provided by a donation from Paul and Virginia Henry.